abachuk/alexbachuk.com/src/data/post/2018/2018-11-04-localstorage.md

 - Web storage
 - Indexed database API

+## Cookies

+[HTTP cookie](https://en.wikipedia.org/wiki/HTTP_cookie) is a small peristent piece of data, stored in the user browser for specified period of time.
+Cookies are scoped by a domain.
+Meaning a cookie from google.com can't access cookies from bing.com and vice versa.
+Unlike other types of web storage, cookies are supported in all browsers.
+The average browser limit is 4Kb per domain.
+They are commonly used to hold important information the state like authentication, shopping cart items, selected filters and other.

+#### HTTP only cookie

+These kind of cookies are only available server side and can't be accessed by `document.cookie` on the client.
+This type of cookies is more secure as it prevents [XSS attacks](<https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)>).

+#### Session cookie

+Session cookie clears when user closes the browser.
+It's behaving similar to sessionStorage.
+It's helpful when there is a need to perist the state while user is using the application and browsing between different pages or parts of the app.

 ## Web storage

 It's a simple key/value [storage API](https://www.w3.org/TR/webstorage/).
 All modern browsers [support](https://caniuse.com/#feat=namevalue-storage) web storage API, but with some limitaitons.
 One thing to keep in mind is a user can explicitly disable it through browser settings.
 For example mobile safari in private mode disables localStorage automatically.
 So you always want to check if it's available.